 1. You’ve Got an Infection

-From strep throat to a sinus infection, some illnesses can make your breath reek.
+Gum disease, strep throat, sinus infection ... some illnesses can make your breath reek.

 Interestingly enough, only some people have the smell receptors required to detect the telltale odor of strep throat, he says.
 (So, if you don't smell it, other people might be able to.)